JoonasMykkanen/wolt-internship-2024/README.md

 		distance -= 500
 		price += FEE_PER_500M
 ```
-Problem is with the loop, it has time complexity ```O(n)``` and could potentially be bottle neck later on. ( a lot of big distance delivieries )
+Problem is with the loop, it has time complexity ```O(n)``` and could potentially be bottleneck later on. ( a lot of big distance delivieries )

-When looking at it for the second time, I had an idea of division and using it with **COUNT * FEE** but was not sure how to handle remainders.
+When looking at it for the second time, I had an idea of division and using it like **COUNT * FEE** but was not sure how to handle remainders.
 After a while, and from a suggestion of **GPT** (yes, want to be clear, use of the logic to add 499 and // operator was from GPT) got some
 interesting results.
 Now time complexity is ```O(1)```.
 With this scale it's quite insignificant difference but I thought this was interesting, with such a small change to implementation, there
 was __MAJOR__ difference to performance in precentages atleast.

+Refactored function:

 ```
 def price_in_distance(distance):